GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-deploy.md

 You can now access the JIT Groups web interface:

 1. Open a browser and navigate to the URL that you obtained after running `terraform apply`.

+    !!! note

+        It can take up to 10 minutes for the IAP configuration to take effect.
+During this time, you might see a `Your client does not have permission` error when trying to access the web interface.

 1. Authenticate with a user account that's allowed to access the JIT Groups application.
     These user accounts include: